-Mary 1's half-sister Queen Elizabeth 1 has parallels to Morgase's daughter Queen Elayne.
+Mary I's half-sister Queen Elizabeth I has parallels to Morgase's daughter Queen Elayne.
 The painting right is of the young Elizabeth.
 Elayne isn't a Virgin Queen, but she is likely to be an unmarried mother.
 (It is a solution to the problem of producing an heir without risking political interference or ambition from a husband, as happened to her mother Morgase.)
-Like Elayne, Elizabeth 1 had an unexpectedly difficult accession to the throne.
+Like Elayne, Elizabeth I had an unexpectedly difficult accession to the throne.
 She was cut out of the succession and, at one stage, imprisoned in a castle.
 Her long rule was looked upon as a Golden Age - as might Elayne's be, after the Last Battle.
-Provided she can keep her recklessness in check, she should live a very long time, especially since she has not yet sworn on the Oath Rod.
+Provided she can keep her recklessness in check, she should live a very long time.

 In the books there is a sense of the changeability of Andoran fashions.
 In The Fires of Heaven, Lini wears a dress ten years out of date while Gareth Bryne is kept in fashion by Caralin.
 In Rahvin’s court the women’s dresses are described as wide (The Dragon Reborn, A Message Out of the Shadow).
 These could be like the farthingales of Elizabethan times or perhaps the 18th century French court dresses and thus the Cairhien fashion.